QuinnManor/efuse-work-sample-DE/README.md

     - requirements.txt

 ## Evaluation Criteria
 I won't give too many details on this (for obvious reasons), but follow directions and send code that works.
-This means, if you're using `python 3.10.1` have a `requirements.txt` file and a README explaining how to run your code.
+This means, if you're using `python 3.10.1` have a `requirements.txt` file and a `README` explaining how to run your code (there is more than one way to assure this, just make sure your code runs!).

 ## Project Organization
 ------------